mesumitsaxena/DesignPatterns_CSharp/Creational/Prototype/README.md

 **Issue with above approach:**
 -	It is violating SRP.
 Creating a copy of bird having responsibility of multiple and different bird is not single responsibility.
 -	It is violating Open/Closed Principal – in order to add/update or delete any bird, we will need to modify the bird sanctuary class.
--	** There might be few private properties which can be exposed to outside world will not get copied and cloning of the object will not happen correctly**
+-	**There might be few private properties which can not be exposed to outside world will not get copied and cloning of the object will not happen correctly**

 ## Approach 2 :
 Instead giving responsibility to create a clone to Bird Sanctuary, best place to make a replica is their own object.